0x646e78/sonarq/README.md

 $ ./sonarq.py ./
-Beginning sonarq tasks for /Users/dnx/dev/pub/sonarq Creating docker network sonarq for project sonarq Starting a new sonarqube server
+Beginning sonarq tasks for /Users/dnx/dev/pub/sonarq Creating docker network sonarq for project sonarq Launching a new sonarqube server
 Sonarqube server is available at http://127.0.0.1:9000 Creating a new Sonarqube project named sonarq
 Starting a sonarqube scan of sonarq.
 This could take a while.